mike-north/ember-asset-size-report/docs/ember-asset-size-report.stats.addbundlerow.md

 > This API is provided as a preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

+Add a bundle's size information to the data set

 <b>Signature:</b>

 ```typescript